G-Ray/hyperdb/ARCHITECTURE.md

 because neither has written any entries to their feeds since the two became aware of each other (authorized & replicated each other's feeds).

+Right now there are two "heads" of the graph: Alice's feed at seq 2, and Bob's feed at seq 0.

 Next, Alice writes a new value, and her latest entry will refer to Bob's:

 ```